taskless/taskless/docs/get-started/nextjs.md

+---
-# Getting Started with Taskless and Next.js
+title: Getting Started with Taskless and Next.js
+---

+# {% $frontmatter.title %}

 This document guides you through setting up Taskless for Next.js and creating your first Queue in a new project.